-Clean the surface of the spark plug gasket and its mating surface, and then wipe off any grime from the spark plug threads.
+- 1. Spark plug gap - 2.
+Clean the surface of the spark plug gasket and its mating surface, and then wipe off any grime from the spark plug threads. - 3.
+Install the spark plug with the spark plug wrench, and then tighten it to the specified torque.

+Tightening torque:

 Spark plug:

-12.5 Nm (1.3 m·kgf, 9.4 ft·lbf)
+20 Nm (2.0 m·kgf, 14 ft·lbf)

-If a torque wrench is not available when installing a spark plug, a good estimate of the correct torque is 1/4-1/2 turn past finger tight.
+If a torque wrench is not available when installing

+a spark plug, a good estimate of the correct torque is 1/4-1/2 turn past finger tight.
 However, the spark plug should be tightened to the specified torque as soon as possible.